Editorial by Industrial Quick Search

 Chapter 1: What is Extruded Rubber?

-Extruded rubber is a group of products made by softening and pressurizing an elastomeric compound and forcing it to flow through a hard tool called a die.
-The resulting product is a continuous piece of material that has the same cross-section throughout its length.
-The shape of the cross-section depends on the die profile.
-Thousands of different die profiles are used by many industries, such as automotive, aerospace, electronics, building construction, consumer goods, and much more.
+Extruded rubber refers to items manufactured by heating and pressurizing an elastomer compound and pushing it through a die, a precise tool with a specific shape.
+This process results in a continuous material with a consistent cross-section throughout its length.
+The shape of the cross-section depends on the die design, and a multitude of profiles are utilized across various sectors, such as automotive, aerospace, electronics, construction, consumer products, and more.

 Automotive Applications